timTam97/screenlapse/README.md

 # screenlapse

 ## Getting started

+`pip install -r requirements.txt`

-Setup your AWS environment to allow programmatic S3 access on your machine.
+If you intend to use online image storage, setup your AWS environment to allow programmatic S3 access on your machine.

 Then:

-`pip install -r requirements.txt`

 `python aws_setup_init.py`

 ## Image capture